learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q34.** A blog engine outputs breadcrumbs as an ordered list: Home > Blog > Article.
+**Q.** A blog engine outputs breadcrumbs as an ordered list: Home > Blog > Article.
 Which semantic element should wrap the breadcrumb trail?

 - A) `<div class="breadcrumb">`
 - B) `<nav aria-label="Breadcrumb"><ol>...</ol></nav>`